Susie Wiles: Campaign manager and advisor to Trump (2020–2024)

-Amid polls showing Joe Biden beating Trump in Florida, advisors urged Trump to rehire Wiles.
-According to Politico, Trump brought up bringing her back to DeSantis in a call from the Oval Office; Trump purportedly recalled that "Ron lost his shit."
-By June 2020, Trump was considering rehiring Wiles.
-The following month, she returned to the Trump campaign as an unpaid advisor to organizers of the Republican National Convention.
+Amid polls showing Joe Biden beating Trump in Florida in the 2020 presidential election, advisors urged Trump to rehire Wiles.
+In July 2020, Wiles returned to the Trump campaign as an unpaid advisor to organizers of the Republican National Convention.
 In apparent response, DeSantis directed his fundraiser, Heather Barker, to tell donors that they should not donate to the convention.
-Wiles was among several Florida Republicans advocating for Trump to nominate Barbara Lagoa to the Supreme Court following the death of Ruth Bader Ginsburg.
-Wiles's influence in the Trump campaign increased in the months leading up to the election, with David Bossie tasked with separating her from DeSantis and her suggestions to win Florida being implemented.
+Wiles's influence in the Trump campaign increased in the months leading up to the election, with her suggestions to win Florida being implemented.
+Trump's campaign hired David Bossie to ensure that DeSantis could not interfere with Wiles's work for the campaign.

 In March 2021, following his loss, Trump named Wiles to lead his fundraising operations, including Save America, a political action committee.
-Wiles asked Trump to only cover her travel expenses.
-By June, her role had diminished as he relocated to his golf club in Bedminster, New Jersey.
-In Virginia, Wiles was credited with Glenn Youngkin's victory in that year's gubernatorial election by strategic distancing Youngkin from Trump.
+Wiles asked Trump to cover only her travel expenses.
+By June, her role had diminished as Trump relocated to his golf club in Bedminster, New Jersey.
+In Virginia, Wiles was credited with Glenn Youngkin's victory in that year's gubernatorial election by preventing Trump from visiting the state, giving Youngkin distance from Trump.
 Jeff Roe, a political consultant, told Politico Magazine that he "worked with Susie Wiles the whole way through."
 She joined Mercury Public Affairs as a co-chair of global public strategy in February 2022.

 Wiles managed much of Trump's post-presidential activities, including his travel, fundraising, and endorsements for the 2022 elections.
 She established a vetting process for endorsements that involved polling and field research, though she also worked to influence Trump's recommendations.
-Leading up to the 2022 Senate election in Arizona, Wiles and Peter Thiel advocated for Blake Masters in the Republican primary.
+Wiles worked for Blake Masters's political action committee in the Republican primary for the 2022 Senate election in Arizona.
 At Wiles's suggestion, Chris Kise joined Trump's legal team to represent him in the classified documents case.
 She led a successful effort to eliminate Liz Cheney, a representative who opposed Trump, in that year's Republican primary for Wyoming's at-large district.
 In November, Trump announced that he was running in the 2024 election.
 His campaign opted to divide the campaign manager role between Wiles and Chris LaCivita, a political consultant.
 The New York Times referred to Wiles as "perhaps the most significant voice" within Trump's campaign.
 She privately supported Ronna McDaniel's successful fourth campaign for chair of the Republican National Committee and informally advised Daniel Davis in his campaign in the 2023 Jacksonville mayoral election.
-As Trump's legal issues mounted throughout 2023, Wiles was responsible for paying lawyers and for ensuring delegates will be loyal to Trump.
-According to ABC News, Trump showed Wiles—who was unnamed in the classified documents indictment—a map of an "ongoing military operation".
+As Trump's legal issues mounted throughout 2023, Wiles was responsible for paying lawyers and for ensuring delegates would be loyal to Trump.